-That morning I went to the GP to discuss the fact that I have now become completely tolerant to my medication, and am now jumping at butterflies floating past, and people dropping little bits of paper on tables, and doors closing, and usual day to day sounds.
+That morning I went to the GP to discuss the fact that I have now become completely tolerant to my medication, and am jumping when butterflies float past, and when people dropping little bits of paper, and doors closing, and usual day to day sounds.
 Such fun.

 So, moving on, Nana J was in town, she is B’s mum, but all the kids call her Nana J. We went for Mexican.
 Nana didn’t like Mexican.
 She pronounced it as we walked through the door of the restaurant.
 She didn’t like Mexican, and neither did she believe anybody else could like Mexican.
 Nana didn’t know what to order.
 Nana didn’t like rice.
 Niece asked, ‘what don’t you like about rice, Nana?’

 ‘What don’t you like about the things that you don’t like?’
 Nana answered.

 Well at least you can tick this off your bucket list, B said, hoping to cheer things up a little.
 But Nana couldn’t be cheered.
 Wouldn’t be cheered.
 And sat up stiffly, with wine glass in hand, and with a forced half-smile on her face not dissimilar to the papier mache skeleton man’s who was on display in the restaurant.
 Unfortunately, Nana managed to swallow a jalapeno chilli with her first bite on a nacho.
 She bore it stoically.
 She coughed a little, but maintained her rigidity, which saved her from a coughing fit.